giovannilucente/portfolio/README.md

 For more information about me and the projects I worked on, please visit my [website](https://giovannilucente.github.io/portfolio/).

 ## 1. DeepGame-TP: Dynamic Game-Theoretic Trajectory Planner
 The topic of this project is a trajectory planner based on a game-theoretical framework.
 Traffic is modeled as a non-cooperative dynamic game, in which agents choose their optimal strategies while considering that other agents are also optimizing their own strategies.
 The trajectory planner solves the dynamic game by computing the **Generalized Nash Equilibrium (GNE)**, a state where no agent can improve its outcome unilaterally, given the strategic choices and constraints of all other agents.
-For further information please check the related paper:
+For further information please check the [website of the project](https://giovannilucente.github.io/portfolio/dynamic_game_trajectory_planner/index.html) and the related paper:

 Giovanni Lucente, Mikkel Skov Maarssoe, Sanath Himasekhar Konthala, Anas Abulehia, Reza Dariani, Julian Schindler, **DeepGame-TP: Integrating Dynamic Game Theory and Deep Learning for Trajectory Planning**, *IEEE Open Journal of Intelligent Transportation Systems* (Volume: 5), 2024.
 DOI: [10.1109/OJITS.2024.3515270](https://ieeexplore.ieee.org/document/10793110).